Limows/SDL-ColorLines/S60v5/README.md

 ## Install Tools & Build

+Copy libs to /QtSDK/Symbian/SDKs/Symbian1Qt473/epoc32/release and headers to /QtSDK/Symbian/SDKs/Symbian1Qt473/epoc32/include

+Open project in Qt Creator and build it using Qt 4.7.3 for Symbian^1 build config

 ## Copy executable file to phone and run it

-Use Nokia PC Suite to install SIS file
+Use Nokia PC Suite to install SIS files of game and SDL library

-## Create PKG-package for Motorola E6 or A1200
+## Create package

 It will be auto-created in Qt Creator